Facelift

 How does a Facelift work?

 As a person ages, the skin loses much of its elasticity, causing it to sag and become lax.
 The loss of structural proteins such as collagen, decreased cellular components of the skin, and also the normal wear and tear or other environmental conditions also cause the appearance of wrinkles which contribute to an "aged" appearance.
 A facelift surgery is able to reduce sagging and wrinkles by changing the underlying structure to make the facial skin taut, in a process similar to inflating a balloon.
-Facelift surgery may involve only the lower two thirds of the face (cheeks, jowls or neck).
+Facelift surgery may involve only the lower two-thirds of the face (cheeks, jowls or neck).
 A more comprehensive approach would also address the different areas of the face to achieve a more complete effect, such as the eyelids (blepharoplasty) and brows (browlift).
 Special procedures such as cheeks malar implantation for the cheeks or chin augmentation may also be done to obtain greater aesthetic results.

 How is a Facelift done?